ulemjmunkhtur/knn_neural_network/README.md

 ### File Structure
 This repository contains the following files and directories:

-exp_results/: Directory containing the results of the experiments.
+**exp_results/: Directory containing the results of the experiments.**

-blobs_fixed_dataset.csv: Results of the fixed dataset using make_blobs. blobs_variable_dataset.csv: Results of the variable dataset using make_blobs. moons_fixed_dataset_exp.csv: Results of the fixed dataset using make_moons. moons_variable_dataset_exp.csv: Results of the variable dataset using make_moons. plots/: Directory intended for storing plots generated from the analysis.
+- blobs_fixed_dataset.csv: Experiment 1: Results of the fixed dataset using make_blobs.
+- blobs_variable_dataset.csv: Experiment 2: Results of the variable dataset using make_blobs.
+- moons_fixed_dataset_exp.csv: Experiment 3: Results of the fixed dataset using make_moons.
+- moons_variable_dataset_exp.csv: Experiment 4: Results of the variable dataset using make_moons.

-knn_experiment.py: This script contains the main experiment code for running different initialization methods, sample configurations, and mixup strategies.
+**knn_experiment.py**: This script contains the main experiment code for running different initialization methods, sample configurations, and mixup strategies.

-README.md: This file.
-It explains the purpose of the project, the experimental setup, and how to run the code.

-requirements.txt: This file lists all the Python dependencies required to run the project.
+**requirements.txt**: This file lists all the Python dependencies required to run the project.
 Install them using the command pip install -r requirements.txt.

-test_significance.py: This script performs ANOVA and regression analysis on the experiment results to determine the significance and impact of different configurations.
+**test_significance.py**: This script performs ANOVA and regression analysis on the experiment results to determine the significance and impact of different configurations.